adnguyen/Notebooks_and_Protocols/2017_notebook.md

 But longer winters should select for slower metabolism and longer diapause duration.

-**Experimental design: Took fruit from apples and hawthorne and incubated at 4C from 1 week to 2 years.**
+**Experimental design: Took fruit from apples and hawthorne and incubated at 4C from 1 week to 2 years.
+They measured survival and # of days to eclosion**

 **Predictions**: longer cold periods will select against allowzyme markers associated with faster dev rates (typically found in hawthorne)